Citroën Survolt: Motorsports

 The DS Survolt made its first appearance on a racetrack at Le Mans on 12 July 2010.
 Vanina Ickx was the first driver to get behind the wheel of the Survolt.

 Although it has not been confirmed that the Survolt will ever be produced, there are rumors that Citroën wants to create a limited-production of a compact-sized concept based on this car, and start a one-make racing series.

 Media appearances

-The DS Survolt makes an appearance in Asphalt 6: Adrenaline (as the Citroën Survolt), Asphalt 8: Airborne and GT Racing 2: The Real Car Experience, all of which are mobile racing games by Gameloft.
-It's also available on Driveclub for PlayStation 4 as a free downloadable content.
+The DS Survolt initially made an appearance in Asphalt 6: Adrenaline (as the Citroën Survolt), Asphalt 8: Airborne and GT Racing 2: The Real Car Experience, all of which are mobile racing games by Gameloft.
+They would later return it into Asphalt Legends in the Legacy Of Speed season, named the Citroën DS Survolt in-game.
+Outside of those, it's also available on Driveclub for PlayStation 4 as a free downloadable content.

 The British automobile test-driving show Top Gear has driven the car around their famous test track and has given it high marks except for the fact that it is exceptionally hard to climb in and out of.